sec-fortress/Practical-Ethical-Hacking-Notes/New Capstone/Dev VM.md

 ![](https://i.imgur.com/lvZxlZp.png)

-I then decided to bruteforce the file and came accross a tool called `fcrackzip`
+I then decided to bruteforce the file and came across a tool called `fcrackzip` , you can install it doing `sudo apt install fcrackzip` on your terminal